liferay/clay/adr/component_offerings.md

 This boils down to two main goals:

 -   Provide enough flexibility and low-level components for teams to quickly build and deliver applications without being blocked by us
 -   Provide quality high level components that allow teams to quickly build applications with the best possible interactions (UX) that are consistent, performant, accessible and extensible without the need of repeating themselves over and over again.
+These high-level components are composed of low-level components

 ```jsx
 <ClayCard>